 - red meat (enjoy in limited quantities only)

 Your body processes supplements differently than food, so you’re likely to absorb more from actual foods than manufactured pills.

 Getting regular exercise

-Lose weight, if needed
+Losing weight, if needed

-Learn to manage your stress
+Learning to manage stress